Home Apartments Transport The Area Athens Guide Parking Blog

 3. Bread for two days — country loaf (€3.00) + a tyropita to eat on the way home (€2.20) = €5.20.

 • 09:00–11:00 — the morning rush.
-Pies turn over fast, queue can be 5 minutes.
+Pies turn over fast and the queue may last a few minutes.

 • 11:00–14:00 — second pie bake, lunch crowd, sandwiches at peak.

-• 14:00–17:00 — quieter, prices sometimes dropped on day-old bread.
+• 14:00–17:00 — quieter, with occasional lower prices on yesterday's bread.

 • 17:00–21:00 — bread for tomorrow, evening cake/pastry runs.